jbossdemocentral/bpms-mortgage-demo/README.md

 5. Mortgage Loan demo pre-installed as project.

-6. Process and Task dashboard pre-filled with mock data optional now, to add just uncomment install scripts (see inline script comments).
+6. Process and Task dashboard pre-filled with mock data optional now.
+For Windows intaller, to add just uncomment install scripts (see inline script comments).

 Notes